mdobson/apigee-app-services-books-start/README.md

 Things that the template is missing

-* UI
+### TODOs for completion

 1. Setup segue to the new book view named `@"newBook"`
 2. Setup outlets in detail view for the following properties
     * Title
     * Author
     * UUID
-* Code
-    1. Setup client intialization
+3. Setup client intialization
-    2. Setup lookup of all books
+4. Setup lookup of all books
+    * Make sure the objects appear in the `_objects` array
-        * Set cell text label to book title
+    * Set title text of cell to the book title
-    3. Display single book object in detail view
-        * Set values for title, author, and uuid in code.
-    4. Setup Adding a new book
+6. Setup Adding a new book
-    5. Setup deleting a book
+7. Setup deleting a book
-    6. **Bonus!** Implement a search bar in the master view that uses a query to look a book up by title.
+8. **Bonus!** Implement a search bar in the master view that uses a query to look a book up by title.